The sales force evaluation process

 There are several approaches to conducting evaluations.
 One type of evaluation compares the rep’s current performance to that individual’s past performance and to overall company averages on key sales performance indicators.
 These comparisons help management pinpoint specific areas for improvement.
 For example, if one rep’s average gross profit per customer is lower than the company’s average, that rep could be concentrating on the wrong customers or not spending enough time with each customer.

 Evaluations can also assess the rep’s knowledge of the firm, products, customers, competitors, territory, and responsibilities; relevant personality characteristics; and any problems in motivation or compliance.
 As indicated earlier, an increasing number of companies are measuring customer satisfaction not only with their product and customer support service, but also with their salespeople.
 The sales manager can also check that salespeople know and observe the law.
 For example, under U.S. law, salespeople’s statements must match the product’s advertising claims.
 In selling to businesses, salespeople may not offer bribes to purchasing agents or others influencing a sale; they may not obtain or use competitors’ technical or trade secrets through bribery or industrial espionage.
-Finally, salespeople must not disparage competitors or competing products suggesting things that are not true
+Finally, salespeople must not disparage competitors or competing products by suggesting things that are not true

 The purpose of evaluation

 The prime reason for evaluation is to attempt to attain company objectives.
 By measuring actual performance against objectives, shortfalls can be identified and appropriate action taken to improve performance.
 However, evaluation has other benefits.